Characters: The Order of the Stick: Others

 A swashbuckling adventurer who takes Elan briefly under his wing.
 Captain of the Mechane

 - Badass Longcoat: His iconic look.
+He has a full collection of them.

 - Badass Mustache: A "Diego de la Vega"-style mustache, part of the Dashing Hispanic package.